Due South characters: Characters

+Constable Benton Fraser

 Sergeant Robert Fraser

 Robert J. Fraser, often called Bob Fraser and referred to as Fraser Sr. to distinguish from his son, is a fictional character in the television series Due South portrayed by Canadian actor Gordon Pinsent.

 Robert Fraser was a sergeant of the Royal Canadian Mounted Police.
 Fraser Sr. was 57 years old in April 1994.
 The pilot episode of Due South focuses on Fraser Sr.'s murder and his son's attempt to solve the case.
 His last words before he was shot were; "You're going to shoot a Mountie?
 They'll hunt you to the end of the Earth!"
 Robert Fraser was betrayed by, and his murder orchestrated by Gerrard (Ken Pogue), his friend of some 30 years, who was highly ranked within the RCMP and involved with illegal activity, in-order to cover-up the truth about flaws in a dam.

 Fraser Sr. was a legend in his lifetime.
 He had a strong sense of justice and believed in the letter of the law.
 He was known for his ability to track criminals, especially in the expanse of wilderness.
 For over 20-years, the name "Bob Fraser" was spoken with awe among the ranks of the RCMP.
-In his Eulogy, it was said that he 'could track a ghost across sheer ice', and that a young officer would have to move fast and drive hard 'just to catch his shadow'.
-He was considered to be a few mounties who embodied the spirit and traditions of the RCMP.
-A toast to Robert Fraser after his funeral said, "may he not give the Angels a moment's Peace".
+In his eulogy, it was said that he 'could track a ghost across sheer ice', and that a young officer would have to move fast and drive hard 'just to catch his shadow'.
+He was considered, by his colleagues, to be a mountie who embodied the spirit and traditions of the RCMP.
+A toast to Robert Fraser after his funeral said, "may he not give the angels a moment's peace".
 It's also said that his son "didn't fall far from the tree."

-Fraser Sr. appears in later episodes, starting with The Gift of the Wheelman, as a ghost to give his son, Benton, advice.
+Fraser Sr. appears in later episodes, starting with The Gift of the Wheelman, as a ghost providing advice to his son, Benton.
 Fraser Sr. also features in the series in voice-overs of sections from his diaries.
-In "Asylum", in season 3, Bob tells his son the story where he helped a group of Inuit being forcefully relocated to establish a fictitious town, called Elsmare, and over the course of a year used their accumulated relocation cheques to hire a Lawyer to fight and win their case against their relocation in court; Bob mentions that Elsmare was during that time was listed as having the lowest crime rate in North America that year.
+In "Asylum", in season 3, Bob tells his son the story where he helped a group of Inuit being forcefully relocated to establish a fictitious town, called Elsmare, and over the course of a year used their accumulated relocation cheques to hire a lawyer to fight and win their case against their relocation in court; Bob mentions that Elsmare, during that time, was listed as having the lowest crime rate in North America.

 Bob Fraser was married to Caroline Fraser, (née Pinsent).
-He had two children: son Benton Fraser, and, after the death of his wife, a daughter Maggie Mackenzie by his friend Ellan Mackenzie, a trapper.
-The latter was only brought to light after his death. #Sergeant Buck Frobisher was one of his closest friends.
+He had two children, both of whom became Mounties: son Benton Fraser, and, after the death of his wife, daughter Maggie Mackenzie by his friend Ellan Mackenzie, a widow and trapper.
+The latter was only brought to light after his death (in the penultimate episode of the series). #Sergeant Buck Frobisher was one of his closest friends.